SwifQL/Bridges/README.md

 user.delete(on: \.$id, on: conn) // executes `DELETE FROM User WHERE id=...` returns EventLoopFuture<Void>
 ```

+### Other usages

+If you plan to use custom object's and store them as native datatype in PostgreSQL database check [PostgresBridge docs](https://github.com/SwifQL/PostgresBridge/blob/master/README.md) how to do this.

 ## Contributing

 Please feel free to contribute